BaseMax/TodoTaskGraphQL/README.md

 ## Overview

 This project is a Todo task manager that uses GraphQL instead of JSON for its data structure.
 The project allows users to create, read, update and delete tasks using the GraphQL API.
-This project is built using the NestJS framework for the backend and GraphQL for the API.

 ## Requirements

 To complete this project, you will need the following tools and technologies:

 - Node.js
-- NestJS
 - GraphQL
-- MongoDB or any other database of your choice.
+- Sqlite or any other database of your choice.

 ## Assignment